antvis/G6/docs/api/Graph.en.md

 ## Animation
 ### positionsAnimate()
 Update the node positions according to the data model animatively.
+The `animateCfg` of the graph will be the animation configurations.

 ### stopAnimate()
 Stop the animation on the canvas.